-The LA and the Trust's school will ensure that appeals lodged by the appropriate deadlines are heard within the following timescales:
+The Trust will ensure that appeals lodged by the appropriate deadlines are heard within the following timescales:

-- For applications made in the normal admissions round, appeals will be heard within 40 school days of the deadline for lodging appeals - For late applications, appeals will be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged. - For applications for in-year admissions, appeals will be heard within 30 school days of the appeal being lodged.
+- For applications made in the normal admissions round, appeals will be heard within 40 school days of the deadline for lodging appeals. - For late applications, appeals will be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged. - For applications for in-year admissions, appeals will be heard within 30 school days of the appeal being lodged.